sergey-chechaev/elixir_ipgeobase/README.md

 # Ipgeobase

-**Find Russian and Ukraine city by IP address.
+**Find Russian and Ukraine city by IP address and find country for other country.
 Source http://ipgeobase.ru/**

   ## Examples